rng-guy/NFSMWBartender/README.md

 # 2 - What does the "Advanced" feature set do?

 The "Advanced" feature set **lets you change** (per Heat level)
+* whether spawning decisions for traffic cars are independent of those for cops,
 * how many chasing cops may (re)spawn regardless of the remaining engagement count,
 * below what total number of active cops in the world the game may spawn new chasing cops,
 * whether spawning decisions for chasing cops are independent of all other pursuit vehicles,